GardenGroupUO/LatticeFinder/Documentation/source/Installation.rst

 Installation: Setting Up LatticeFinder and Pre-Requisites Packages
 ##################################################################

-In this article, we will look at how to install the genetic algorithm and all requisites for this program.
+In this article, we will look at how to install the LatticeFinder and all requisites required for this program.

 Pre-requisites
 ==============